serraict/serraict.github.io/_posts/thoughts/2017-01-09-our-organization-is-like-medusa.md

 ---
 layout: post
 category : thoughts
-tagline: "Don't look at her our you'll be cast to stone!" tags : [scrum, management, organization]
+tagline: "Don't look at her or you'll be cast to stone!" tags : [scrum, management, organization]
 title: Our Organization Is Like Medusa
 ---